raphiniert/PostingSentimentAnalysis/README.md

 open it and create two folders, one named `bin` and one named `log`.
 Copy the previously downloaded file `chromedrive` into the `bin` folder.
 Unfortunately, you have to get familiar with the command line anyways to use this tool.
-If you don't know how to enter a folder in a terminal, let me google that for you (https://lmgtfy.com/?q=enter+a+folder+in+terminal&s=d).

 ### setup virtual environment and install dependencies